Lawyer: Judge sorry for telling woman to ‘close your legs’

 Russo previously said he was seeking more information and wasn’t trying to humiliate the woman.

-During Tuesday’s hearing, Chief Justice Stuart Rabner questioned how a sex assault victim could have confidence in the judicial process if Russo remains on the bench.
+Chief Justice Stuart Rabner questioned how a sex assault victim could have confidence in the judicial process if Russo remains on the bench.

 The justices are deciding how to discipline the judge.